-No one loves process documentation.
+Whether you're building workflows for HR or Customer Success, no one loves process documentation.
 It's long, tedious and well... boring.
 There are a million and one things you can do when you use tools to automate your SOPs.

 Scribe is a step-by-step guide generator that creates process guides in seconds.
 Just turn on the extension and go through your process.
 Scribe creates a step-by-step guide — complete with text and screenshots — in seconds.

 Here's one in action.

 And with Scribe Pages, you can combine Scribes with videos, images and more.
 Here's one that helps users ramp up on Asana.

 One benefit of using Scribe is that you can quickly solve problems that arise from missing out on processes and new updates instead of going over them every time a person needs an answer.
 This way, you can easily roll back or forward to make changes to your process improvement without confusion, saving time that would have been spent on explanations.

 Value stream mapping helps you create a visual guide of everything you need to achieve a goal, using images, videos or flowcharts to document every step involved in a process.
 Thereby making it easy to visualize and analyze information or materials required to effect the change.

 The benefit of using this during implementation is that it helps to paint a picture in the mind of all stakeholders of where you want to be and when they get that, it becomes easier to remove unnecessary workflows, and streamline operations that draw the organization closer to its goals.